Particular/docs.particular.net/tutorials/nservicebus-101/lesson-4/tutorial.md

 ![Lesson 4 Diagram](diagram.png)

 When the Shipping endpoint receives both the OrderPlaced and OrderBilled, it will know that it is time to ship the product to the customer.
-How to handle that situation, however, will be the topic for another lesson.
+(Because this requires stored state, we can't accomplish that with message handlers alone.
+To implement that functionality, we would need a [Saga](/nservicebus/sagas/), but that will not be covered in this lesson.)

 ### Create an event